leovacaro/shoppinglist/README.md

 # shoppinglist
 Web application based on Java and Spring Boot for managing shopping lists.

-The goal of this project is to define a use case for applying all of the concepts that I have been learning at the College: software development, design patterns, database management, security, code quality, user experience.
+The goal of this project is to define a use case for applying the concepts that I have been learning in the Computer Programming course from Sheridan College: software development, design patterns, database management, security, code quality, user experience.

-Check the Wiki for detailed project specifications.
+Check the [Wiki](../../wiki) for detailed project specifications.

 ## Features
 * Users can self register in the application.